In today's digital age, there are real differences between enterprise content management (ECM) and web content...

-Comparing ECM vs. WCM, WCM manages multiple types of digital content -- content snippets, images and rich media, in addition to conventional business documents.
+Comparing ECM vs. WCM, WCM manages multiple types of digital content -- content snippets, images, and rich media, in addition to conventional business documents.
 Like ECM, it includes library services, workflow, security and sharing capabilities for producing content.
-Unlike ECM, WCM is externally oriented and supports content delivery for customer-facing engagement.
+Unlike ECM, the WCM platform is externally oriented and supports content delivery for vendors and customer-facing engagement.

 Looking to the future of ECM vs. WCM, WCM will support sets of microservices and APIs designed to weave managed content into intuitive, task-oriented and ever-smarter digital experiences.

 Digital access management and digital experience provide better DXM

 Dig Deeper on Enterprise information management (EIM) strategy and best practices

 The already-large WordPress provider WP Engine is getting a massive cash infusion, but what does that mean for the content management market?
 Expert ...continue reading

 Box.com is helping to shape next-generation digital experiences with flexible and task-oriented content management systems, making it more than just ...continue reading

 Documentum customers are at a fork in the road after the venerable ECM platform was purchased by rival OpenText.
 Should your organization stay or go?continue reading

 Have a question for an expert?

 Get answers from a TechTarget expert on whatever's puzzling you.